technosophos/zolver/README.md

 ```

 You need to run Zolver as a root user so that you can take over port 80.

-NOTE: Because this is still very beta, I have it listening on port 8080,
-wich means you don't need to run as root, but URLs are `my:8080/foo`.

 ## License